Jimmyokok/CustomVehiclePathfind/README.md

   - Recommended value: 0.01 is the default value of the game, 1.0 results in significantly reduced vehicle traffic.

 - All these function can be turned off.

+## How it works

+- The game makes a *pathfinding* calculation when deciding how to get from one location to another.
+Pathfinding is everywhere, affecting things like citizen and vehicle routes, cargo transportation and even building rent calculation.

+- When doing *pathfinding*, the game finds an optimal path that minimizes the *pathfinding cost*.
+The total pathfinding cost is determined by the summation of the pathfinding cost of all moves/behaviors that constitute the entire path.
+Pathfinding cost of all moves/behaviors are pre-defined.
+Taking vehicles as examples, moves like *driving, turning, making u-turns, crossing lanes and breaking intersection rules* yield different pathfinding costs and impact the pathfinding decision.

+- The mod alters these pre-defined pathfinding costs.
+Specifically, it makes pathfinding costs for *unsafe behaviors (violating intersection rules and making unsafe u-turns), lane changing and driving* configurable.
+High costs actually work like punishments and block vehicles from considering these options, forcing them to turn to some *cheaper* solutions encouraged by *you*.

+- Explanations on the three configurable factors:
+  - Factor *m_unsafe_punishment*： Modifies path-finding costs of unsafe behaviors.
+Under higher costs, vehicles are less likely to break rules.
+Setting it to extremely high value (> 1000) to forbid rule breaking.
+  - Factor *m_lane_punishment*： Modifies path-finding costs of lane changing.
+Under higher costs, vehicles change lanes less frequently.
+Setting it to high value is not recommended, as it would destroy your city's normal traffic flow.
+  - Factor *m_driving_punishment*： Modifies path-finding costs of vehicle driving.
+This is similar to changing a city's *fuel price*, as higher driving costs make citizen less likely to *travel by cars*.
+Setting it to extremely high value (> 1000) to disable personal car traffic, while cargo and service vehicles are not affected.
+  - Switches *enabled_unsafe_punishment, enabled_lane_punishment* and *enabled_driving_punishment* control if the above functions are active.

 ## Configuring the Setting